geopython/GeoHealthCheck/docs/install.rst

 .. code-block:: bash

   # run GHC Runner, here in background
-  python GeoHealthCheck/scheduler.py &
+  geohc runner-daemon &

   # run GHC Webapp for http://localhost:8000
-  python GeoHealthCheck/app.py
+  geohc serve

 To enable in Apache, use ``GeoHealthCheck.wsgi`` and configure in Apache